Web3secNews/blog/src/content/blog/Risk_of_EIP_712.md

 description: Auditors Digest: The risks of EIP712
 ---

-The Auditor’s Digest is a series of articles dedicated to a comprehensive security outlook at various code components in Defi.
+<em>The Auditor’s Digest is a series of articles dedicated to a comprehensive security outlook at various code components in Defi.
 This article lists vulnerabilities related to the use of EIP712 for typed structured data hashing and signing in Ethereum.
-More information about EIP712 here.
+More information about EIP712 here.</em>

 ## Use of wrong contract address in Domain Separator
 The Domain separator is made up of TYPE_HASH, name, version, chainID, and verifyingContract.
 If any of these components is left out or manipulated, then the hashing and verification will not work correctly.